WowbaggersLiquidLunch/neuCKAN/README.md

 ## Release Process

 The alpha phase will have a fast iterative development process.
 There will be nightly snapshots, as well as proper, versioned alpha releases.
-Because of the program is still far from stable, there will be no installers provided in the alpha phase.
+Because the program is still far from stable, there will be no installers provided in the alpha phase.

 ---